Chart Color Schemes

 Fraser is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Fraser's population, as of November 2025, is approximately 2,072 people.
-This figure represents a decrease from the 2021 Census count of 2,126 people, a drop of 54 individuals (2.5%).
-The estimated resident population in June 2024 was 2,070, with an additional 11 validated new addresses since the Census date contributing to this change.
-This results in a population density ratio of 835 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Overseas migration accounted for approximately 81.6% of overall population gains recently.
+Fraser's population was approximately 2,072 as of November 2025.
+This reflected a decrease from the 2021 Census figure of 2,126 people, marking a reduction of 54 individuals (2.5%).
+The change was inferred from an estimated resident population of 2,070 in June 2024 and an additional 11 validated new addresses since the Census date.
+This resulted in a population density ratio of 835 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Overseas migration primarily drove population growth, contributing approximately 81.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
-According to these projections, Fraser's population is expected to decline by 362 persons by 2041, with an increase of 28 people anticipated in the 85 and over age group specifically.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
+According to these projections, Fraser's population is expected to decline overall, with a decrease of 362 persons anticipated by 2041.
+However, specific age cohorts are projected to grow, notably the 85 and over age group, which is forecasted to increase by 28 people during this period.

 Frequently Asked Questions - Population